LewisIsWorking/PathWarsWiki/Writerside/topics/Proto-sin-blades.md

 If you have studied the arcane methodologies, theorems and lore, then perhaps you shall become a wizard.

-If you have studied the arcane methodologies, theorems and lore then perhaps you shall become a wizard.
+If you have studied the arcane methodologies, theorems and lore, then perhaps you shall become a wizard.

-If you have long worshipped a god and stayed true to their tenets then the god may take notice that your soul has the capacity to wield a fraction of their power and you may become a cleric, champion, oracle, monk or witch.
+- Have you worshipped a god and stayed true to their tenets?
+  - The god may take notice that your soul has the capacity to wield a fraction of their power, and you may become a cleric, champion, oracle, monk or witch.

 Your soul may infuse your mind to help you create your innovative so that you may walk the path of the inventor.